MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 Now we have a CCSprite with the correct image and physics body set up.
 Finally, you need to set the custom class property of this interface file.
-Once again, this custom class property links an Objective-C class to this interface file (more on this later).
-We want the penguin to be linked to an Objective-C class called "Penguin" so go the right pane, open the second tab, and set the custom class property:
+Once again, this custom class property links a Swift class to this interface file (more on this later).
+We want the penguin to be linked to an Swift class called "Penguin" so go the right pane, open the second tab, and set the custom class property:

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_CustomClass.png)